arrenree/KDB-Problem-Sets/README.md

 / scan converts a binary function to a unary uniform function (one that returns list of same length as input)
 ```

-🔵 [adverb 8.0] Create a function that calculates the moving sum with window size of 2
+[Adverbs 10.0] 6.
+Create a function that calculates the moving sum with window size of 2

 ```q
 / each prior = perform action on each element with its prior element